Maud Gonne: Dublin, London and Paris

-In 1890, in France she again met Millevoye.
+In 1890, in France she met French politician and journalist Lucien Millevoye.
 They had a son, Georges, but the child died within the year, possibly of meningitis.
-Gonne was distraught, and buried him in a large memorial chapel.
-(Her distress remained with her; in her will she asked for Georges's baby shoes to be interred with her).
-After the child's death, she separated from Millevoye, but in late 1893 arranged to meet him at the mausoleum in Samois-sur-Seine and, next to their child's sarcophagus, they had sexual intercourse.
-Her purpose was to conceive a baby with the same father, to whom the soul of Georges would transmigrate in metempsychosis.
+Gonne was distraught and buried him in a large memorial chapel.
+(Her distress remained with her; in her will she asked for Georges' baby shoes to be interred with her.)
+After the child's death, she separated from Millevoye, but in late 1893 arranged to meet him at the mausoleum in Samois-sur-Seine and, according to Yeats, next to their child's sarcophagus, supposedly had sexual intercourse.
+Her alleged purpose was to conceive a baby with the same father, to whom the soul of Georges would transmigrate in metempsychosis.
 Gonne's daughter by Millevoye, Iseult Gonne, was born in August 1894.

 Inghinidhe na hÉireann

 During the 1890s, Gonne travelled extensively throughout England, Wales, Scotland and the United States campaigning for the nationalist cause, forming an organisation called the "Irish League" (L'association irlandaise) in 1896.

 In 1900, Gonne helped found Inghinidhe na hÉireann (Daughters of Ireland).
 Twenty-nine women attended the first meeting.
-They decided to "combat in every way English influence doing so much injury to the artistic taste and refinement of the Irish people."
+They decided to "combat in every way English influence doing so much injury to the artistic taste and refinement of the Irish people".

-At the same time, she conceived Inghinidhe na hÉireann as a distinct voice for women in Irish affairs.
-In an early issue of Bean na hÉireann, the organisation's journal, the editorial proclaimed, "Our desire to have a voice in directing the affairs of Ireland is not based on the failure of men to do so properly, but is the inherent right of women as loyal citizens and intelligent human souls."
-In 1914 Inghinidhe na hÉireann merged into the newly formed women's paramilitary organisation Cumann na mBan.

 Sinn Féin

-In her autobiography Gonne wrote "I have always hated war and am by nature and philosophy a pacifist, but it is the English who are forcing war on us, and the first principle of war is to kill the enemy."
+In her autobiography Gonne wrote "I have always hated war and am by nature and philosophy a pacifist, but it is the English who are forcing war on us, and the first principle of war is to kill the enemy".

 A second organisation, the National Council, was formed in 1903 by Gonne and others, including Arthur Griffith, on the occasion of the visit of King Edward VII to Dublin.
 Its purpose was to lobby Dublin Corporation to refrain from presenting an address to the king.
 The motion to present an address was duly defeated, but the National Council remained in existence as a pressure group with the aim of increasing nationalist representation on local councils.

 The first annual convention of the National Council on 28 November 1905 was notable for two things: the decision, by a majority vote (with Griffith dissenting), to open branches and organise on a national basis; and the presentation by Griffith of his 'Hungarian' policy, which was now called the Sinn Féin policy.
 This meeting is usually taken as the date of the foundation of the Sinn Féin party.